Peliha-ip/Shellfish-Reigns/README.md

 - Eau De Toilette (Use perfume on yourself)
 - Star Bright, Star Fight (Hit a mob with a shuriken)
 - RIP, Steve Irwin (Remove the stinger from a stingray)
-- Cool, Calm, and Clear Like Water (Eat boiled shellfish for the first time)
+- Bon Appétit (Eat boiled shellfish for the first time)
 - Who Lives in a Pineapple Under the Sea (Place a pineapple in an ocean biome)
+- You Got a Shine (Enter a resort)
+- Cool, Calm, and Clear Like Water (Enter a spa)
+- Got My Wish (Obtain something from the wishing well)
+- Bringing the Heat (Enter a sauna)
+- Steamy Relaxation (Soak yourself in the hot tub)
+- Shiver Me Timbers (Raid a pirate ship)
+- Rayne Syndicate (Enter a rig)

 Tags: